How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains

-Within $Cutting$, the changes happen at stages \eqref{Cdeath2}, \eqref{cuts2}, \eqref{U2} and the symmetrical \eqref{Cdeath2}, \eqref{cuts2}, \eqref{U2}.
-No birth time is changed so condition \eqref{late_birth} remains valid.
-To understand what is going on, let us consider an event $\event(l,m)$ where $l \in U_0$, $m\in L$, and $x_b^P(l) = \event(l,m)$ at input.
-Then since the birth time is included in the real segment \eqref{born_on_segment}, either $l$ is really a child of $m$, that is $x_b^T(l) = \event(l,m)$, or since moreover segments in $T$ do not cross \eqref{nocross}, the segment $m$ dies before: $x_d^T(m) \leq \event(l,m)$.
-Now we change death time at stage \eqref{Cdeath1} (or \eqref{Cdeath2}).
-The counter $O$ is the number of $U$-children of $m$ at input that are born at $\event(l,m)$ at the latest.
-So that when we change its death time \eqref{Cdeath1}, there are $O^T(m)$ such children strictly before $\event(l,m)$.
-Since it cannot have more children, we obtain $x_d^T(m) \leq \event(l,m)$ and the condition on death times \eqref{late_death} is still fulfilled.
-Besides, when we add a line $l$ to $U$, at stages \eqref{U1} and \eqref{U2}, we still have $x_b^P(l) < x_b^T(l)$, fulfilling condition \eqref{late_unknown}: indeed this happens at points $\event(l,m)$ where $O(m) > O^T(m)$, so that $x_d^T(m) \leq \event(l,m)$ thanks to the former remark, and $m$ cannot be the parent of $l$.
+To understand what is going on, let us consider a crossroad $\crossroad(l,m)$ where $l \in U_0$, $m\in L$, and $x_b^P(l) = \crossroad(l,m)$ at input.
+Since the birth time is included in the segment \eqref{born_on_segment}, if the death time $x_d^P(m)$ is set at stage~\ref{Cdeath1}, it is decreased, ending the proof of property~\eqref{decrease}.

+The counter $O$ is the number of $U$-children of $m$ at input that are born at $\crossroad(l,m)$ at the latest.
+So that if we change its death time (stage \ref{Cdeath1}), there are $O^T(m)$ such children strictly before $\crossroad(l,m)$.
+Since it cannot have more children, and all children before its true death are real~\eqref{realchild}, we obtain $x_d^T(m) \leq \crossroad(l,m)$ and the condition on death times \eqref{late_death} is still fulfilled.
+The bound $x_d^T(m) \leq \crossroad(l,m)$ holds for the same reason if we hit stage~\ref{U1}, so that $m$ is not the true parent of $l$ and we have $x_b^P(l) < x_b^T(l)$.
+Thus condition~\eqref{late_unknown} is still fulfilled.

-Notice that $O(\border) > O^T(\border)$ is impossible thanks to the late births \eqref{late_birth}.
+Notice that $O(\boundary) > O^T(\boundary)$ is impossible thanks to the late births~\eqref{late_birth}.

 Since segments are only shortened during $Cutting$, they will not cross and $P$ stays a pretessellation.